SYMPOSIUM 1 – From systems to organelles – understanding pancreatic beta cell function and dysfunction

 Luciane H. Gargaglioni (Brazil) – Breathing control in rats after in utero and post-natal manipulations.

-SYMPOSIUM 24 – Role of autophagy in the pathogenesis of Parkinson’s disease
+SYMPOSIUM 24 – New insights into the pathogenesis of Parkinson’s disease

 SYMPOSIUM 25 – Teaching Comparative Physiology: Multiple Approaches Promoting Learning